-There’s a lot involved in opening your pool for the summer.
+There’s a lot involved in opening your pool for the summer in Bergen County NJ.
 It’s not possible to simply take off the cover and jump in, no matter how much you may want to do so.
 Opening a pool properly is an important part of keeping it well maintained, and it also helps ensure the safety of everyone swimming in the pool.
 If you are gearing up for a summer of water fun, use the following tips to help you get your pool in order.

 Take Off The Cover